Maximal entries of elements in certain matrix monoids: Abstract

 \section{Abstract}

 Let $L_u= $ and $R_v= $ be matrices in $SL_2(\mathbb Z)$ with $u, v\geq 1$.
 Since the monoid generated by $L_u$ and $R_v$ is free, we can associate a depth to each element based on its product representation.
-In the cases where $u=v=2$ and $u=v=3$, Bromberg, Shpilrain, and Vdovina determined the depth $n$ matrices containing the maximal entry for each $n\geq 1$.
-By using ideas from our previous work on $(u,v)$-Calkin-Wilf trees, we extend their results for any $u, v\geq 1$ and in the process we recover the Fibonacci and some Lucas sequences.
-As a consequence we obtain bounds which guarantee collision resistance on a family of hashing functions based on $L_u$ and $R_v$.
+In the cases where $u=v=2$ and $u=v=3$, Bromberg, Shpilrain, and Vdovina found a depth $n$ matrix containing the maximal entry for each $n\geq 1$.
+By using ideas from our previous work on positive linear fractional transformation $(u,v)$-Calkin-Wilf trees and a polynomial partial ordering, we extend their results for any $u, v\geq 1$ and in the process we recover the Fibonacci and some Lucas sequences.
+As a consequence we obtain bounds which guarantee collision resistance on a family of Cayley hash functions based on $L_u$ and $R_v$.